ParallelAI/SpyGlass/README.md

 SpyGlass
 ========

-Cascading and Scalding wrapper for HBase with advanced read and write features.
+Cascading and Scalding wrapper for HBase/JDBC with advanced read and write features.

 Prevent Hot Spotting by the use of transparent key prefixes.